-- 70. Whenever a matter is to be discussed at a meeting or decided in accordance with Clause 66 and a Trustee has a Personal Interest in respect of that matter then they must: - 70.1. declare their interest to the Trustee Board of Trustees; - 70.2. remain only for such part of the meeting as in the view of the other Trustees is necessary to inform the debate; - 70.3. not be counted in the quorum for that part of the meeting (or decision-making process); and - 70.4. withdraw during the vote and have no vote on the matter. - 71.
+- 70. Whenever a matter is to be discussed at a meeting or decided in accordance with Clause 66 and a Trustee has a Personal Interest in respect of that matter then they must: - 70.1. declare their interest to the Board of Trustees; - 70.2. remain only for such part of the meeting as in the view of the other Trustees is necessary to inform the debate; - 70.3. not be counted in the quorum for that part of the meeting (or decisionmaking process); and - 70.4. withdraw during the vote and have no vote on the matter. - 71.
 If any question arises as to whether a Trustee has a Personal Interest, the question shall be decided by a majority decision of the other Trustees. - 72.
-In particular, Clause 70 shall apply to any matter that may directly or indirectly relate to the position of an Officer Trustee who is or is to be remunerated as an employee by the Union.
+In particular, particular, Clause 70 shall apply to any matter that may directly or indirectly relate to the position of an Officer Trustee who is or is to be remunerated as an employee by the Union.

-Meetings
+C. Meetings

-- These Bye-Laws shall apply to Meetings of the Union and all of its constituent parts except the Board of Trustees. - 2.
-The Officer Trustees shall be members of all Meetings of the Union and its constituent parts, ex-officio. - A Meeting may only have Members of the Union as voting members of the Meeting. - All Committees' standing orders and Constituent Unions' constitutions must include any standard clauses determined by the Trustee BoardBoard of Trustees. - 5.
+- 1. These Bye-Laws shall apply to Meetings of the Union and all of its constituent parts except the Board of Trustees. - 2.
+The Officer Trustees shall be members of all Meetings of the Union and its constituent parts, ex-officio. - 3.
+A Meeting may only have Members of the Union as voting members of the Meeting. - 4.
+All Committees' standing orders and Constituent Unions' constitutions must include any standard clauses determined by the Board of Trustees. - 5.
 Voting shall normally be by the show of hands, unless the relevant procedural motion is passed.
 Voting Cards may be issued to members. - 6.
-Multiple Choice votes will be conducted via the STV procedure outlined in the elections and referenda Bye-Laws. - Quorum for Meetings that have decision making powers shall be 50%+1 of voting members. - 8.
-A Quorum check must take place at the start of each meeting with decision making powers. - 9.
+Multiple Choice votes will be conducted via the STV procedure outlined in the elections and referenda Bye-Laws. - 7.
+Quorum for Meetings that have decision making powers shall be 50%+1 of voting members.

+- 8. A Quorum check must take place at the start of each meeting with decision making powers. - 9.
 If the meeting is found to be inquorate, the Chair of the Meeting may at their discretion dissolve the meeting. - 10.
 Any decisions made whilst a Meeting is inquorate must be ratified by the next quorate Meeting, or, via an electronic vote before the next meeting. - 11.
 In the case of a Meeting of the Union Council or one of its sub-committees, no decisions that require a two-thirds majority can be ratified via an electronic vote. - 12.
 Decisions taken to an electronic vote must, for the avoidance of doubt, attain quorum and must be passed by at least a simple majority. - 13.
 Accurate records of a Meeting must be kept by a nominee of the Chair. - 14.
 In the case of a Meeting of Council or one of its sub-committees, minutes of a meeting should be published by the Union for all Members to see - 14.1.
-Minutes of a censure of motion of no confidence will be kept however only the outcome of a censure of motion of no confidence motion will be published.

-14.1.15.
-Meetings scheduled for more than 1 hour require a break every hour.
+Minutes of a censure of motion of no confidence will be kept however only the outcome of a censure or no confidence motion will be published. - 15.
+Meetings scheduled for more than 1 hour require a break every hour. - 16.
+If in-person meetings of Council and its subcommittees are not possible due to extraordinary circumstances, they may be held by virtual means, in which all participants may communicate simultaneously with all other participants.
+In virtual Council meetings that meet these requirements, voting is not considered an 'electronic vote'.

-C. General Meetings
+General Meetings